 Goodwin College is also home to two magnet schools, an elementary school, and a high school, all specializing in STEM curriculum.
-Goodwin is currently constructing a \$10.5 million Manufacturing Annex to complement the Business and Manufacturing Center they opened in 2015.
+Goodwin is constructing a \$10.5 million Manufacturing Annex to complement the Business and Manufacturing Center they opened in 2015.
 They will use these facilities to train and educate students with the advanced skills that Connecticut manufacturers require for today's high-tech jobs.

 Retail also has a strong presence in town.
 The Putnam Bridge Plaza, anchored by ShopRite, is a local shopping hub and recently added an AutoZone location.
 Nearby, the Porter Brook Plaza has been completely renovated and added new tenants.
-A new Dunkin' Donuts is under construction on Main Street, and an Irving Oil filling station and store will be constructed nearby on Silver Lane in the spring of 2019.
-Dollar General added a Silver Lane location in 2017, and neighboring Aldi, Burger King, and Taco Bell locations were all recently renovated.
+A new Dunkin' Donuts is open on Main Street, and an Irving Oil filling station and store will be constructed nearby on Silver Lane later in 2019.
+Dollar General added a Silver Lane location, and neighboring Aldi, Burger King, and Taco Bell locations were all recently renovated.